Organization of the United States Marine Corps: Relationship with other uniformed services

 The Marine Corps cooperates with the Navy on many institutional support services.
-The corps receives a significant portion of its officers from the United States Naval Academy and Navy Reserve Officer Training Corps (NROTC), which are partially staffed by Marines.
+The corps receives a significant portion of its officers from the United States Naval Academy and Naval Reserve Officer Training Corps (NROTC), which are partially staffed by Marines.
 Marine Corps drill instructors contribute to training naval officers in Officer Candidate School.
 Marine aviators are trained in the Naval Aviation training pipeline, and utilize naval-weapons and test-pilot schools.
 Currently, Navy aircraft carriers deploy with a Marine Hornet squadron alongside Navy squadrons.
 The Navy's Blue Angels flight team includes at least one Marine pilot and is supported by a Marine C-130 Hercules aircraft and crew.

 Since the Marines do not train chaplains or medical personnel, officers and enlisted sailors from the Navy fill these roles.
 Some of these sailors, particularly Hospital Corpsmen, generally wear Marine uniforms emblazoned with the Marine insignia but US Navy name tags in order to be distinct to compatriots but indistinguishable to enemies.
 The Marines also operate a network security team in conjunction with the Navy.
 Marines and sailors share the vast majority of branch-specific awards, with Marines earning the Navy Cross, the highest honor awarded short of the Medal of Honor (which Marines also are awarded, in the Navy version of the Medal of Honor), and other like medals; while an example of the few Marine-only awards is the Good Conduct Medal.